fieldtrip/website/tutorial/timefrequencyanalysis.md

              grad: [1x1 struct]                % Gradiometer positions etc
               cfg: [1x1 struct]                % Settings used in computing this frequency decomposition

-The element TFRhann.powspctrm contains the temporal evolution of the raw power values for each specified frequency.
+The field TFRhann.powspctrm contains the temporal evolution of the raw power values for each specified frequency.

 ## Visualization